 The basic kit lenses that come with DSLRs come up a little short in that department.
-A 3x zoom range is functional, but you're very limited at both very wide settings and zoomed in telephoto settings with one of these lenses.
+A 3x zoom range is marginally functional, but you're very limited at both very wide settings and zoomed in telephoto settings with one of these lenses.

 A lens that can zoom in far will give you a chance to get some great shots of wildlife, the ocean waves, a distant boat, or yes, even people.
 On the flipside of that, if your lens can also go wide you can get some strong perspective photos too.

-It's the special situations that cause the frustration when we see a photo opportunity, but our camera comes up short in getting the settings right for the effect we want.
+It's the special situations that cause the frustration when we see a photo opportunity, but your camera comes up short in getting the settings right for the effect we want.
 Here are a few special camera settings for beach photos.

+You want to know what are the best camera settings for beach photography.
 Here are some camera setting for those beach shots that are a little more challenging and and will give you more control over the success of your photo.

 Pay attention to color and use it to your advantage.
 Sometimes very simple compositions are still very dramatic with the use of contrasting colors.